imrafaelmerino/vertx-values/docs/README.md

-On the other hand, sending the JSON  object from Vert.x, the performance goes down around 40%, and it collapses sending the JSON array, what makes sense since copying an object takes longer the bigger the object is.
+On the other hand, sending the JSON  object from Vert.x, the performance goes down around 40%, and it collapses sending the JSON array, what makes sense since copying an object takes longer the bigger it is.

 ## <a name="inst"><a/> Installation